irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     The convention used for representing the value is the same as in the ZV.
     0/false = V12
     1/true  = V13
+    2023-08-29, EJ: Variable is constant for the entire mission except when it flips from zero to one at about 2023-08-21T12:04.
 DSI
     DATASET_ID.
 String constant that uniquely identifies each type of dataset.
     NOTE: Variable names which refer to the GA "Dataset_ID" (and historical